Alnarra/WaySouls/readme.md

 ============
 Patch 0.3.2 (InDev)
 --------------------
 This is to clean up a few bugs and add a quest chain or two.
-As a not top Server Owners you will likely get warnings about /fml confirm for a number of Mystical World Items, so this is a notation that that is to be expected
+As a not top Server Owners you will likely get warnings about /fml confirm for a number of Mystical World Items, so this is a notation that that is to be expected.
+To help cut down on conflicts, a rew recipies have been altered (see full list below)

 ### Mods updated
 _Core_